- Since September 1st 2021, shops haven’t had new stock of halogen bulbs

-The move comes ahead of a ban on the sale of fluorescent lights from September 2023, which will affect businesses all over the country.
+The move came ahead of another ban on the sale of flourescent lights, which came into effect in September 2023 and affected businesses all over the country.

-We’re going to cover how the halogen bulb ban will affect you, and what actions you should take as a result.
+Below, we’re going to cover how the halogen bulb ban affected homeowners, and what actions were taken as a result.

-Halogen bulbs have been banned to save customers money, reduce energy usage, and cut the UK’s emissions.
+Halogen bulbs were banned to help save customers money, reduce energy usage, and cut the UK’s emissions.

 In 2018, the UK government agreed to a European Union directive that has slowly eliminated the sale of inefficient light bulbs.

-Non-directional halogen lamps were the first to go, in 2018, and halogen bulbs are the latest outdated model to be banned across the EU and UK.
+Non-directional halogen lamps were the first to go, and halogen bulbs were the next outdated model that was banned across the EU and UK.

 This was a sensible policy for the UK to follow even after leaving the EU, because halogen lights are awful for your wallet and the world.